prometheus/docs/content/docs/instrumenting/clientlib_guidelines.md

 ### Histogram

-Histograms allow aggregatable distributions of events, such as request latencies.
+[Histograms](/docs/concepts/metric_types/#histogram) allow aggregatable distributions of events, such as request latencies.
 This is at its core a counter per bucket.

-A histogram MUST NOT allow "le" as a user-set label, as “le” is used internally to designate buckets.
+A histogram MUST NOT allow `le` as a user-set label, as `le` is used internally to designate buckets.

 A histogram MUST offer a way to manually choose the buckets.
 Ways to set buckets in a `linear(start, width, count)` and `exponential(start, factor, count)` fashion SHOULD be offered.
-Count MUST exclude the +Inf bucket.
+Count MUST exclude the `+Inf` bucket.

 A histogram SHOULD have the same default buckets as other client libraries.
 Buckets MUST NOT be changeable once the metric is created.